crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/what-job-attachments-uploads-to-amazon-s3.md

 }
 ```
 This indicates that the file `script.sh` was uploaded, and the hash of that
- fileâs contents is `87cb19095dd5d78fcaf56384ef0e6241`.
+ file’s contents is `87cb19095dd5d78fcaf56384ef0e6241`.
 This hash value matches
  the value in the object name
  `DeadlineCloud/Data/87cb19095dd5d78fcaf56384ef0e6241.xxh128`.
 It is used by
- Deadline Cloud to know which object to download for this fileâs contents.
+ Deadline Cloud to know which object to download for this file’s contents.

  The full schema for this file is [available in GitHub](https://github.com/aws-deadline/deadline-cloud/blob/mainline/src/deadline/job_attachments/asset_manifests/v2023_03_03/validate.py "https://github.com/aws-deadline/deadline-cloud/blob/mainline/src/deadline/job_attachments/asset_manifests/v2023_03_03/validate.py").